 The first time a bride and groom see each other in an Orthodox wedding is during the b'deken, or veiling of the bride.
 Both fathers and all the men lead the groom to the bride's room, where both mothers and all the women surround her.
 The groom lowers the veil over her face, setting her apart from everyone else and indicating that he is solely interested in her inner beauty.
 The ceremony is based on the biblical story in which Jacob did not see his bride's face beforehand and was tricked into marrying the wrong sister, Leah.
 Some couples have created a more egalitarian veiling ceremony in which the bride places a yarmulke on the groom as he covers her with the veil.

 The huppah, or wedding canopy, dates back to the tent-dwelling Jewish nomadic days in the desert.
 Historically, Jewish wedding ceremonies were held outdoors, and the huppah created an intimate, sanctified space.
 The canopy offers one of the best opportunities to personalize your ceremony.
 The four posts of the huppah are often held up by friends or family members through the ceremony as a symbol of support for the couple’s new life together.
 However, a freestanding huppah is also just fine.
 Since there are no formal requirements for its size, shape, or appearance, you can make your own huppah for your Jewish wedding ceremony.

 When the couple first enters the huppah, the bride circles the groom seven times, representing the seven wedding blessings and seven days of creation, and demonstrating that the groom is the center of her world.
 To make the ancient ritual reciprocal, many couples opt to circle each other.

 The kiddushin (betrothal ceremony), or the first part of the Jewish wedding ceremony, takes place under the huppah.
 It begins with greetings, a blessing over the wine, and a sip taken by the bride and groom.
-Next come the rings: The groom recites an ancient Aramaic phrase as he places the wedding band on his bride's right index finger -- the finger believed to be directly connected to the heart.
-In a double-ring ceremony (not permitted in some Orthodox weddings) the bride also places a ring on the grooms index finger while repeating a feminine form of the Aramaic phrase, or a biblical verse from Hosea or Song of Songs.
+Next come the rings: The groom recites an ancient Aramaic phrase as he places the wedding band on his bride's right index finger—the finger believed to be directly connected to the heart.
+In a double-ring ceremony (not permitted in some Orthodox weddings) the bride also places a ring on the groom’s index finger while repeating a feminine form of the Aramaic phrase, or a biblical verse from Hosea or Song of Songs.
 The ketubah is then read aloud in English and Aramaic.